October Birth Flower - Marigold

 What is the October birth flower?

 The October birth flower is the marigold — from the medieval English 'Mary's gold,' which is either the most dignified etymology in the floral calendar or simply accurate.
 The marigold represents creativity, passion, and warmth in the traditional symbolic system and has been used in celebrations and ceremonies across multiple cultures for centuries.
-Chive's ceramic version is rust orange, 4 inches, kiln-fired by hand.
+Chive's ceramic version is orange, 4 inches, made by hand.
 It does not require soil, full sun, or the seasonal schedule that makes a real marigold such a reliable October performer.

 What does the marigold name mean?